sangjun927/time-series-analysis/README.md

 - Enhanced the SARIMAX predictions with LSTM residuals, yielding the best RMSE of 59.03 but noted potential overfitting.

 ## Conclusion
-Our comprehensive analysis and evaluation of various models led to a nuanced understanding of the wind power generation's time series characteristics.
 Despite the outstanding performance of the combined SARIMAX and LSTM approach, we eventually selected the Prophet model due to its balance of accuracy and stability, avoiding the overfitting observed in the more complex model.
 This decision underlines our commitment to developing reliable and practical solutions for forecasting in the renewable energy sector.